Bart: Or I could write something that's not gay.

 - The title heroine of GRIS copes with personal loss by singing.
 Notably, she cannot actually sing for most of the game (the "Sing" button is mapped, but only elicits weak gasps from Gris), only finding her voice again in the penultimate stage.
 At the climax, singing finally helps her to overcome her depression.

 - The protagonist of Bound is an adult woman who escapes into a fantasy world where she is a ballerina princess, in order to process her childhood trauma of being abandoned by her father through dance.
-There is also some hints that her imaginative dancing routines and drawings are a way to cope with her inability to actually dance in real life due to pregnancy.
+There are also some hints that her imaginative dancing routines and drawings are a way to cope with her inability to actually dance in real life due to pregnancy.

 - Catherine from Furry Experience is an introvert, and doodles frequently to cope with social pressures.
 Cat's class notes are littered with doodles.
 When Cat is assigned Courtney as a project partner, Cat draws Courtney with her cranial cap open and the brain flying out on silly little wings in the Tuesday 8 June 2010 strip.
 "I don't like her much," Cat admits to Ronnie.